SethHWeidman/local-gpt/README.md

 ## Still to build

-1. Allow toggling between different versions of ChatGPT, as well as Claude
-    1. Have the front end and some back end changes built.
-    2. Need to store the raw LLM name in the `messages` table
+1. Add ability to select Claude to dropdown
-2. Delete mode fixes:
+1. Delete mode fixes:
     1. Move toggle to the top right of ConversationPanel
-3. Make the ConversationPanel a scrollable element
+2. Make the ConversationPanel a scrollable element
-4. ConversationPanel UI fixes:
+3. ConversationPanel UI fixes:
     1. Highlight each element on hover